-Sir Simon Rattle, who joined us in 2015 to conduct a series of unforgettable Helpmann Award-winning concerts of Bruckner’s Eighth Symphony, was equally excited.
-“I’m not being polite when I say that the AWO is one of the great orchestras in the world.
-I mean it, so please look after it and tell everybody else to help you look after it,” he said, going on to describe the orchestra as “not just a national treasure but an international treasure”.
+Sir Simon Rattle, who conducted the AWO in 2015 in the unforgettable Helpmann Award-winning Bruckner 8th symphony performances said, “I’m not being polite when I say that the AWO is one of the great orchestras in the world.
+I mean it, so please look after it and tell everybody to help you look after it”.

-Commissioning new works and performing pieces by contemporary Australian composers is imperative for the future of orchestral music and is an activity that we hold very close to our hearts.
-Our commissions have included Brett Dean’s orchestration of Debussy’s divine song cycle “Ariettes oubliées” performed in 2015 by guest mezzo-soprano Magdalena Kožená.
+Commissioning new works and performing pieces by contemporary Australian composers is imperative for the future of orchestral music.
+Our commissions have included Brett Dean’s orchestration of Debussy’s divine song cycle “Ariettes oubliées” first performed in 2015 by guest mezzo-soprano Magdalena Kožená.
 For our 5th birthday in 2016 we commissioned Australian composer Elena Kats-Chernin AO to compose a concerto for eight double basses, “The Witching Hour”, the first in the history of music!
-For our 10th Birthday in 2021 we have commissioned Australian composer Paul Dean to compose a large piece for orchestra reflecting upon the times we’re currently living through and the world today.
+For our 10th Birthday in 2021 we commissioned Australian composer Paul Dean to compose his 1st Symphony “Black Summer”, for which he was awarded the 2022 Paul Lowin Orchestral Prize.

 Alexander Briger AO, Co-Founder,